2008–09 Liverpool F.C. season: March–May

 Sunderland were the next opposition in a midweek match at Anfield.
-Goals from N'Gog and Benayoun secured a 2–0 victory for Liverpool.
+Goals from Ngog and Benayoun secured a 2–0 victory for Liverpool.
 Following the resumption of club football after the international break, Liverpool travelled to Old Trafford to face league leaders Manchester United.
 Liverpool were trailing United, who had a game in hand, by seven points as they went into the match.
 Liverpool went behind to a Cristiano Ronaldo penalty, before Gerrard and Torres scored to give them a 2–1 lead at half-time.
 Further goals from Aurelio and Dossena secured a 4–1 victory for Liverpool, reducing their deficit to United to four points.
 Liverpool hosted Aston Villa the following weekend.
 A win was imperative after rivals Manchester United lost to Fulham.
 A Gerrard hat-trick with goals from Kuyt and Riera secured a 5–0 win, as they moved to one point behind United.
 Manager Benitez was confident Liverpool could keep the pressure on United: "Clearly we have confidence and the team is playing well.
 But we must just wait to see what happens next to United, while we must keep going and keep the team playing at this level."

 Liverpool travelled to Craven Cottage to face Fulham in their next match.
 They struggled to break down the Fulham defence, with Dossena and Alonso hitting the crossbar, while Torres hit the post with a shot.
 However, Benayoun secured a 1–0 victory with a 'dramatic injury-time winner.'
 The following weekend Liverpool hosted Blackburn Rovers.
-A 4–0 victory was secured courtesy of two goals from Torres and one from Daniel Agger and N'Gog.
+A 4–0 victory was secured courtesy of two goals from Torres and one from Daniel Agger and Ngog.
 Ten days later, Liverpool faced Arsenal at Anfield.
 They went behind to a goal from Andrey Arshavin in the first half, but goals from Torres and Benayoun early in the second half gave them a 2–1 lead.
 Arshavin scored two goals in three minutes before Torres scored again to level the score at 3–3.
 Arshavin scored his fourth goal in the last minute, but Benayoun scored in the fifth minute of stoppage time to secure a 4–4 draw.